 Registered Retirement Savings Plans (RRSPs) and Tax-Free Savings Accounts (TFSAs) are both registered investment vehicles that offer incentives for Canadians to save.
-They are not investments themselves, but instead serve as a container where you can hold your investment products, such as Guaranteed Investment Certificates (GICs) or mutual funds.
+Registered investment vehicles are not investments themselves; you can think of them as containers where you can hold your investments, such as Guaranteed Investment Certificates (GICs) or mutual funds.
 Holding your investments within an RRSP or TFSA changes the way those investments—and the interest they earn—are taxed.

-Here are the differences between RRSPs and TFSAs.
+Let’s explore the differences between RRSPs and TFSAs.
 The more you know, the better equipped you’ll be to choose which one is best for you and your financial goals.

-The biggest difference between an RRSP and TFSA is when you pay tax.
+The biggest difference between an RRSP and TFSA shows up on your tax bill.

-When you use an RRSP, your contributions are considered “before tax” money because those investments are tax deductible.
-Your investment earnings are tax-deferred, meaning you’ll have to pay tax on the money when you withdraw it from the account, when you’re ideally in a lower tax bracket.
+When you invest money within an RRSP, your contributions are tax deductible in the year you make the contribution.
+Both your contributions and your investment earnings are tax-deferred, meaning you’ll have to pay tax on the money when you withdraw it from the account—at which point you’ll ideally be in a lower tax bracket.

-In comparison, with a TFSA, your contributions are made with "after tax" money.
-Although the contribution is not tax deductible, you are making it with money you have already paid tax on—the benefit of a TFSA is that your investment earnings and withdrawals are tax-free going forward.
+In comparison, with a TFSA, your contributions are not tax deductible (you are making them with money you have already paid tax on).
+The benefit of a TFSA is that your investment earnings and withdrawals are tax-free going forward.
 Your growth is never taxed.

 Should you use a TFSA or RRSP?

-If the amount of tax you’ll need to pay is your only concern, follow these general guidelines:
+If minimizing your income tax is your only concern, follow these general guidelines:

 - If your income tax rate is likely to be higher when you make withdrawals, use a TFSA.